Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 w_train_t, w_test_t = weight[train], weight[test]
 ```

-If we really wanted to optimize the model, we would ideally select the power parameter with a grid-search that minimizes the negative log-likelihood of the Tweedie model.
-However, for now, we just arbitrarily select 1.5 as our power.
+For now, we just arbitrarily select 1.5 as the power parameter for our Tweedie model.
+However for a better fit we could include the power parameter in the optimization/fitting process, possibly via a simple grid search.

-*Note*: notice how we pass the distibution in directly for the family parameter.
-While `quantcore.glm` supports strings for the family parameter, if you are using a common distribution (e.g. like Poisson and Gamma seen above), you can also pass in a quantcore.glm distribution directly.
+*Note*: notice how we pass a `TweedieDistribution` object in directly for the family parameter.
+While `quantcore.glm` supports strings for common families, it is also possible to pass in a quantcore.glm distribution directly.

 ```python
 TweedieDist = TweedieDistribution(1.5)